-There are a number of issues of Community College-wide importance that directly impacted the fiscal year 2016 financial situation.
+There are a number of issues of Community College-wide importance that directly impacted the fiscal year 2017 financial situation.
 The threat of continuing reductions in the level of State appropriations, increased costs for employee compensation and fringe benefits, student tuition and fee increases, insurance cost increases and energy cost increases all impact the College's ability to expand programs, undertake new initiatives, and meet its core mission and ongoing operational needs.

-State appropriations contribute approximately 36.17% of the College's revenue, including appropriations for capital purposes.
+State appropriations contribute approximately 32.76% of the College's fiscal year 2017 revenue, including appropriations for capital purposes, down from 36.17% from fiscal year 2016.
 State appropriations continue to be the single largest source of operating revenue for the College.
 The level of State support is therefore one of the key factors influencing the College's financial condition.
-As of the date of this report, state support for fiscal year 2017 has already been cut three due to budget errors at the state level and revenue collections not meeting state estimates.
+As of the date of this report, state support for fiscal year 2018 had not been cut, however revenue collections are not meeting state estimates, which could cause additional cuts during fiscal year 2018.